razeenwasif/_Networking/gopher-client/assignment-2/report.md

 request for the root directory.
 The seventh and ninth rows show the server responded followed by the client sending an acknowledge signal to the server.

+TCP Handshake (SYN, SYN-ACK, ACK)

+Client sending the request (""\r\n) (Likely TCP segment with PSH flag)

+Server ACKing the request

+Server sending the response data (One or more TCP segments with PSH flag)

+Client ACKing the response data

+TCP Connection Teardown (FIN/ACK sequences from server and/or client, or RST)

 The capture confirms the client initiates a standard TCP connection, sends a correctly formatted Gopher root request